What to Consider When Choosing a Plan

 What Are the Costs Associated with Part D

 There can be big differences in premiums and deductibles depending on the plan you choose.
-Copays and coinsurance can vary greatly between different plans, even for the same drugs.
+Copays and coinsurances can vary greatly between different plans, even for the same drugs.
 It’s important to carefully compare plans before making a decision.

-• Coverage Gap – Also known as the “Donut Hole”, in this stage you will be responsible for 25% of the retail cost of your medications.
-This will continue until your total out of pocket drug costs reach $7,050 in 2022 ($7,400 in 2023).
-Your annual drug deductible, the amount you pay for your prescriptions, and the 70% manufacturer discount for brand name drugs all count toward your out-of-pocket expense.
-Once this amount is reached you will enter the Catastrophic Coverage stage.
+- Coverage Gap – Also known as the “Donut Hole”, in this stage you will be responsible for 25% of the retail cost of your medications.
+This will continue until your total out of pocket drug costs reach $8,000 at which point you will pay nothing more for covered Part D drugs for the rest of the calendar year.

 When to Enroll

 There are some exceptions, if you have other creditable prescription coverage, from an employer or union, or you are receiving veteran’s benefits from the VA.
 In these cases, you can delay enrolling without a penalty.
-If your employment situation changes you will be eligible for a Special Enrollment Period to enroll in Part D. If you’ve gone 63 consecutive days without creditable prescription drug coverage, either because you didn’t enroll when you were first eligible or because you lost your creditable coverage and didn’t get new coverage in time, then you may have to pay a late-enrollment penalty when you do enroll.
+If your employment situation changes you will be eligible for a Special Enrollment Period to enroll in Part D. If you’ve gone sixty-three consecutive days without creditable prescription drug coverage, either because you didn’t enroll when you were first eligible or because you lost your creditable coverage and didn’t get new coverage in time, then you may have to pay a late-enrollment penalty when you do enroll.

 Frequently Asked Questions